imbhuvi1/BridgeLabz-Training/README.md

 **Assignments / Practice**
 - Reviewed and understood provided PDF notes and diagrams
-- Related theoretical concepts with practical coding examples
+- Solved couple of questions in eclipse.

 **My Learning**
 - Gained clarity on how Java works internally.
 - Understood role of JVM and compilation process.
-- Learned control flow
+- Learned control flow and solved problems.

 **Topics**
 - Java Control Flows